Novo Nordisk says obesity pill leads to 15% weight loss; availability "to be determined"

 Novo Nordisk said most patients in its obesity trial reported gastrointestinal side effects from oral semaglutide, including mostly mild-to-moderate nausea, constipation, diarrhea and vomiting.

+Around 13% of patients experienced "altered skin sensation," which was mostly resolved after several weeks, Dr. Knopf said.

-Results from a separate Phase 3 trial presented at the ADA meeting showed once-daily oral semglutide, at a dose of up to 50mg, helped patients with type 2 diabetes reduce their blood sugar levels by as much as 2 percentage points.
+Results from a separate late-stage trial presented at the ADA meeting showed once-daily oral semglutide, at a dose of up to 50mg, helped patients with type 2 diabetes reduce their blood sugar levels by as much as 2 percentage points.

 Details of both Novo trials were also published in the peer-reviewed Lancet medical journal.